 I tend to hang out on the HF CW bands with an occasional effort on SSB just to make sure the microphone is working, with a little RTTY thrown in from time to time.
 My peak contest success came in 1991 when I won the ARRL DX Contest from HK0/N3JT.
 I am active in the CW Operators' Club (CWops) and am a member of the First Class CW Operators Club (FOC).

-The Virginia rig is a K3, Acom 2000A, Skyhawk tribander at 24m, a Cushcraft 3-band WARC beam at 26m, a Cushcraft 2 ele 40m beam at 28m and LF dipoles.
+The Virginia rig is a K3, KPA500, Skyhawk tribander at 24m, a Cushcraft 3-band WARC beam at 26m, a Cushcraft 2 ele 40m beam at 28m and LF dipoles.
 The Florida station is a K3 and Cushcraft R9 vertical, with an Ameritron AL-80B at the ready.
 I also have a K3 Mini in Florida that allows me to listen to myself transmit from Virginia - and even talk with myself if there is nobody around!
 (No, not really!)

 You must be logged in to file a report on this page